CRosenbergCode/CUT-RUN/dna-seq/04_Diffbind/README.md

 Purpose- Diffbind uses raw counts output from MACS2 to compare treatment groups.
 Is a wrapper for DESeq2 or edgeR differential expression packages.
 Identifies differential peaks and overlaps between sample groups.
-Input- all peak files, .bam files, and other input files are downloaded locally, because Diffbind is an R package.
+Input- MACS2 output peak files, .bam files, bam indexes(.bai), .bed file outputs, Input file metadata.csv input files are downloaded locally, because Diffbind is an R package.
-Bed file output from MACS2
-Input file metadata in .csv format

 Output- .csv files.
 Use the adjusted p value, which has applied a multiple testing adjustment.